Here are a few thoughts on how to prepare for a successful and unforgettable trip to Tibet.

 I had the perfect trip, and I found the agency online.
 The agency that I chose is Tibetan owned.
 I visited Tibet when I was living in China.
 I chose to travel with a Tibetan-owned agency because I wanted to support Tibetan small economy and I wanted a Tibetan guide to show me around

 Even if Tibet is a Chinese province, the two cultures are so different that it seemed silly to travel with non-locals!
 One of the guides from the agency picked me up at Lhasa airport and communicated with me in good English.
 They showed me their cosy office just outside central Lhasa, and together we discussed the trip in more details in person since prior to that meeting all the plans had been made via phone or email.
 I had chosen that agency because their ways of communicating with me were clear and they thoroughly inquired about my expectations, my background, my health.
-They were serious from the beginning to the end via email, phone, and in person!
+They were serious from the beginning to the end via email, phone, and in-person!

 Every excursion is considered separately: 4 days tour of Lhasa and road trip to Everest Base Camp are the most popular.
-The number of people
+The number of people on a tour is also relevant.
+Set aside a few weeks in advance to organize the trip with the travel agency and to obtain the permits (usually two to three weeks).

 If you travel solo, have a thorough conversation with the agent before you decide the tour dates.
 The trip costs less if they can add you to a group.
 One of the destinations I chose was a bit off the ordinary tourist’s routes, but the agency managed to arrange the trip.
 The money issue had been on my mind persistently before I booked the trip, but I was happy to discover that the trip cost less than I expected and, after all, Tibet was ( and still is ) my dream destination.